girder/girder/docs/deploy.rst

     api_root: "/girder/api/v1"
     static_root: "/girder/static"

+The ``tools.proxy.base`` and ``tools.proxy.local`` aren't necessary if the proxy service adds the appropriate X-Forwarded-Host header to proxied requests.

 After modifying the configuration, always remember to rebuild Girder by changing to the main Girder directory and issuing the following command: ::